Felda not under siege says chairman, as another unit probed for graft

 Mr Shahrir was responding to comments that Felda appeared to be in the line of fire given a corruption scandal engulfing the palm-oil producer it holds a 34 per cent stake in - Felda Global Ventures (FGV).

-FGV's CEO and three other top executives were suspended indefinitely last month pending an internal probe over alleged mismanagement .
-On Monday, it was announced that the internal inquiry would be taking place between July 24 to August 14.
+FGV's CEO and three other top executives were suspended indefinitely last month pending an internal probe over alleged mismanagement.
+On Monday, it was announced that the internal inquiry would be taking place between Jul 24 to Aug 14.